mccajm/mccajm.github.io/index.md

 An Evaluation of Sliding Window and Recurrent Predictors for the Classification of ICU Time Series\\
 *MSc Dissertation, University of Edinburgh, 2016*

-Reinforcemnt Learning in Continuous State and Action Spaces\\
+Reinforcement Learning in Continuous State and Action Spaces\\
 *BSc Dissertation, University of Birmingham, 2009*